 1:30 pm

-DEI is not effect when practitioners attempt a one size fits all strategic implementation.
+DEI is not Effective when practitioners attempt a one size fits all strategic implementation.
 Rather, such methodologies may be location and context- specific, in that they may work in certain contexts and under particular constraints, but not others.

 This session will explore how to conceptualize a DEI infrastructure plan that encompasses the use of the right tools for the appropriate context.
 In essence, we will uncover strategies that arm DEI practitioners with a vast array of approaches that can be tailored to the bespoke needs of individual clientele.